Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: Background

-When $\mathcal{Y}=\{0,1\}$ and $F_X$ is a Bernoulli distribution with parameter $p$, we can write \eqref{eqn:calibration1} as $\mathbb{P}(Y = 1 \mid F_X = p) = p$.
-This has a simple intuition: the true probability of $Y=1$ is $p$ conditioned on predicting it as $p$.
-Equation \ref{eqn:calibration1} extends beyond binary classification to arbitrary distributions.
+Equation \ref{eqn:calibration1} extends to regression as well.
 For example, if $F$ is a Gaussian with variance $\sigma^2$, this definition asks that the data distribution conditioned on predicting $F$ also has variance $\sigma^2$.
-This recently proposed definition is called {\em distribution} calibration \citep{song2019distribution}.

-A closely related, but weaker concept is quantile calibration \citep{kuleshov2018accurate}, which asks that a 90\% confidence interval contains the true value 90\% of the time.
-Formally, it can be written as: $ \mathbb{P}(Y \leq \text{CDF}_{F_X}^{-1}(p)) = p \; \textrm{for all $p \in [0,1]$}, $ Quantile calibration is implied by distributional calibration \citep{song2019distribution}.
+Distribution calibration also implies that quantile calibration holds \citep{song2019distribution}.

-Calibration by itself is not sufficient to produce a useful forecast.
-For example, it is easy to see that a binary classifier that always outputs $\mathbb{P}(Y = 1)$ as the probability that $Y=1$ is calibrated; however it does not even use the features $X$ and thus cannot be accurate.
+\paragraph{Calibration vs.~Sharpness} Calibration by itself is not sufficient to produce a useful forecast.
+For example, a binary classifier that always predicts the marginal data probability $\mathbb{P}(Y = 1)$ is calibrated; however it does not even use the features $X$ and thus cannot be accurate.

 In order to be useful, forecasts must also be {\em sharp}.
-Intuitively, this means that predicted confidence intervals should be as tight as possible around a single value.
-This is captured by proper scoring rules as part of a refinement term (see Table \ref{tbl:properlosses}), which equals an irreducible term minus a sharpness term \citep{murphy1973vector,brocker2009decomposition}.
-The latter is maximized when we minimize the scoring rule.
+Intuitively, this means that the confidence intervals should be as tight as possible.
+Formally, sharpness is quantified via the entropy of $F_X$; see Table \ref{tbl:properlosses} and the